Best Online Ed.D. in Higher Education Rankings

-To calculate these rankings for the 9 best online doctoral programs in higher education leadership, we used a weighted formula that considers reputation, CPED membership, program availability, and cost.
+To calculate our rankings of the best online doctoral programs in higher education leadership, we used a weighted formula that considers reputation, CPED membership, and program availability.

-- We prioritized any school with strong U.S. News & World Report rankings in two categories: Top Education Schools and Best Higher Education Administration Programs.
-In addition, all entries must be regionally accredited and non-profit.
+- We gave points to any school with strong Times Higher Education and U.S. News & World Report rankings for higher education.
+In addition, all entries had to be regionally accredited and non-profit.

 Top Schools with Online Doctor of Education (Ed.D.)
 Programs in Higher Education Leadership